AdobeDocs/experience-manager-65.pt-BR/help/commerce/cif-classic/developing/generic.md

 **Dados do carrinho e do pedido**

-A variável `CommerceSession` O é proprietário dos três elementos:
+O `CommerceSession` possui os três elementos:

 1. **Conteúdo do carrinho**